 “(BCI (Training_Done True) (taps (-1 0) (0 0) (1 0)))” : The Rx instructs the EDA tool that training is complete and the communication channel between the Tx and Rx back-channel can be closed.

+If the training mode is 2, the string going from Tx to Rx will instruct the Rx whether the Tx tap coefficient can be adjusted.
+The Tx AMI model, based on the BCI file, will create a string that will convey the allowable range for the tap values to the Rx AMI model.
+The range is specified as value for each tap.
+The first value is the minimum followed by the maximum value for that tap.
+If the tap value is a single floating point number, then the Rx cannot change the tap value.
+This protocol for sending one or two values for tap parameters is unique for back-channel communications.

+Note that the constraint specification for each tap is relative to the main tap value of 1.

+Please refer to the example provided in the AMI_Init flow for a sample of the string that passes from Tx to the Rx and back in order to pass coefficients in the Getwave mode.

-Proprietary back-channel protocols may choose to use this communication method or use it in conjunction with their own embellishments or use their own communication methods as long as the back-channel string is under the reserved root name “BCI”.AMI_INIT/ STatistical Flow
+Private back-channel protocols may choose to use this communication method or use it in conjunction with their own embellishments or use their own communication methods as long as the back-channel string is under the reserved root name “BCI” and follow the parameter tree structure defined in section 10.2.
+The embellishments and rules (for example, introducing new Protocol_Specific parameters and processing rules) need to be understood by both the Rx and Tx executable models.

+AMI_INIT/ STatistical Flow

 For statistical simulations or time domain simulation using only the AMI_Init function, the Tx AMI model will create a parameter string which will contain a tree string with the branch name “BCI”.
 The Tx AMI model, based on the BCI file, will create a string that will convey the allowable range for the tap values to the Rx AMI model.
 The range is specified as value for each tap.
-The first value is the minimum followed by the maximum value that that tap can be set to.
+The first value is the minimum followed by the maximum value for that tap.
 If the tap value is a single floating point number, then the Rx cannot change the tap value.
+This protocol for sending one or two values for tap parameters is unique for back-channel communications.

 Note that the constraint specification for each tap is relative to the main tap value of 1.